BorelEnzo/BorelEnzo.github.io/CTFs/cronosCTF_18/lost_treasure/index.md

 >   skipping: f864ae468a              need PK compat. v5.1 (can do v4.6)
 > ```

-I looked for a tool is onrder to crack password quickly, but didn't found.
+I looked for a tool is order to crack password quickly, but didn't found.
 I then realized that I didn't have to crack them all:

-> ```
+> ```sh
 >% md5sum *
 >b32697dc1e9e8da35b9732a8e2859657  map10.zip
 >b32697dc1e9e8da35b9732a8e2859657  map11.zip